jacobpinchook/odin-recipes/README.md

 # odin-recipes
-Brushing up on HTML fundamentals by displaying various recipes
+Brushing up on HTML fundamentals by displaying recipes